Rhilip/RidPT/README.md

 If your service is behind the CDN like Cloudflare, You must follow [How do I restore original visitor IP with Nginx?](https://support.cloudflare.com/hc/en-us/articles/200170706-How-do-I-restore-original-visitor-IP-with-Nginx)
 So that tracker can record the peer's ip address.

-7. Use the default `php mix-httpd service start -d` to let *RidPT* RUN in the background.
+7. Use the default `php bin/rid-httpd service start -d` to let *RidPT* RUN in the background.
 Or you can use other daemon work like:
     - Systemctl: [ridpt.service](migration/ridpt.service)

 ## Basie Environment in `.env`